 Please call the Thurston County Housing and Shelter Hotline at 1-844-628-7343 and press 2

 FAQs: Below are responses to commonly asked questions.
 You can access these answers and more using the Coordinated Entry FAQ Sheet.
+To see what is new with the Thurston County Coordinate Entry System, CLICK HERE.

 - I need emergency shelter.
 Can coordinated entry help me?